emlynwest/setui/readme.md

 # Testing

-Currently the module is not unit tests due to the complications of testing FuelPHP v1 modules outside of an application.
+Currently the module is not unit tested due to the complications of testing FuelPHP v1 modules outside of an application.